What Men Need - A Guide to What Men Truly Need from You

 In the same way that we desire respect from our husbands, so do they.

 Sometimes we think they don't need to hear things like this, but again, our words can make or break a man.
 He needs to hear he is a good father just like you need reassurance you are a good mother.

 It's perfectly normal and healthy for couples to have alone time.
 If you're a stay at home mom, this may be hard to always accept.
-I know for me when I go through seasons where I am at a home all day dealing with kids or being alone, it's the highlight of my day to see my husband walk through the door.
-'Finally, a person to talk to,' I think.
-Little did I know I was putting an immense amount of pressure on my husband to fill a void he wasn't always able to fill by expecting him to ALWAYS spend time with me.
+I know for me when I go through seasons where I am home all day dealing with kids or being alone, it's the highlight of my day to see my husband walk through the door.

-It's important for you to find hobbies or things you enjoy by yourself and not wait for your spouse to meet every need of entertainment in your life.
-If your spouse has a high-stress job, or if he is constantly around people, he may be feeling the exact opposite as you are when he gets home from work or has time off.
+If your spouse has a high-stress job, or if he is constantly around people, he may be feeling the exact opposite as how you feel when he gets home from work or has time off.

 He may need moments now and then to be alone and just do something for himself.
 But a forewarning - communication is absolutely key here.

-Coming to an understanding about time/boundaries of when those moments are, or how often they occur is VERY important.
+Coming to an understanding about time/boundaries for when those moments are, or how often they occur, is VERY important.
 What helped us was making a schedule for the nights we have together and the nights we are alone.
 Knowing ahead of time what to expect for how your evenings play out will avoid a lot of issues while making sure you each get time for yourself.